Aidar5/nattoeng/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [29]: print(d)
     {1: 1, 2: 4, 3: 9, 4: 16, 5: 25, 6: 36, 7: 49, 8: 64, 9: 81, 10: 100}

-You can replace with a dictionary generator:
+You can replace it with a dictionary generator:

 .. code:: python